runtipi/runtipi-appstore/apps/n8n/metadata/description.md

+## Installation Notes ##

+For integrations which authorize with OAUTH you will need to enable "expose app" and a URL when setting n8n up.
+This setting can be changed after installation if you find an integration you would like to use.

 ## Easily automate tasks across different services.

 n8n is an extendable workflow automation tool.
 With a fair-code distribution model, n8n will always have visible source code, be available to self-host, and allow you to add your own custom functions, logic and apps. n8n's node-based approach makes it highly